Director: Rudolph Mate

 Actors: Edmond O'Brien, Pamela Britton, Luther Adler, Beverly Garland, Neville Brand

 Runtime: 83 min.

 Frank Bigelow (Edmund O'Brien) goes to San Francisco for a last weekend of freedom and wakes up to find that he's been poisoned.
-With only days to live he and his girlfriend set out on a frantic search to find the killer and a reason why.
+With only days to live he and his girlfriend set out on a frantic search to find the perpetrator as well as his motive.